jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_classes.rst

 Since :ref:`methods<what is a method?>` are :ref:`functions<what is a function?>` in a :ref:`class<everything is an object>` I can assume that they have the same behavior as what I tested in :ref:`test_type_error_w_positional_arguments`, :ref:`test_type_error_w_keyword_arguments` and :ref:`test_type_error_w_args_and_kwargs`.

-The difference is that how :ref:`I call a method<how to call a function>` is affected by if I do it with a :ref:`class<everything is an object>` or an :ref:`instance<how to test if something is an instance>`.

 ----

 *********************************************************************************